Want to peruse retro England shirts? Read on…

 Whilst it will always be remembered for Geoff Hurst’s hat-trick the tournament also saw the introduction of Alf Ramsey’s ‘Wingless Wonders’ formation – a 4-3-3 formation based around three hard working midfielders and no natural wingers.

 Despite being a World Cup winning manager Ramsey never actually qualified England for a World Cup Finals – they went automatically into the 1966 Finals as host, the 1970 Finals as winners of the 1966 tournament and then failed to qualify for the 1974 World Cup after which Ramsey was sacked.
+Nonetheless this remains one of the classic retro football shirts of all time.

 1998 Home Shirt